StereoKit/StereoKit/docs/Pages/Reference/Transparency/Blend.md

 ## Description
 This will blend with the pixels behind it.
 This is transparent!
-It doesn't write to the z-buffer, and it's slower than opaque materials.
+You may not want to write to the z-buffer, and it's slower than opaque materials.

 ## Examples